witch-house/pronoun.is/README.md

 -------|------|---------------------|------------------|---------
 they   | them | their               | theirs           | themselves

+The top 6 pronouns are displayed on the front page.
+Please don't edit these without talking to me, they've been hand-curated based on usage frequency.
+Below the top 6, the remaining pronouns are sorted in alphabetical order by subject and then in roughly frequency order for sets that have the same subject pronoun.
+If you're adding a set that shares the same object pronoun as other set(s) already in the database, please insert it immediately below those ones.

-If you edit it with a text editor, make sure your editor inputs real tab characters in that file (a thing your editor might normally be configured not to do!)
+If you edit the database with a text editor, make sure your editor inputs real tab characters in that file (a thing your editor might normally be configured not to do!)
 In Emacs, you can input real tabs by doing Ctrl+q <tab>.
 In Vi you can use Ctrl+v <tab>.

 [pronoun-database]: resources/pronouns.tab

+### The code

+The top-level logic for running the server lives in [`pronouns.web`](src/pronouns/web.clj)

+Page rendering markup is in [`pronouns.pages`](src/pronouns/pages.clj), it uses [hiccup](https://github.com/weavejester/hiccup) for rendering HTML from Clojure datastructures.

+[`pronouns.config`](src/pronouns/config.clj) is currently used only for loading the [pronouns database][pronoun-database]

+The unfortunately-named [`pronouns.util`](src/pronouns/util.clj) includes both actual utility functions used elsewhere in the code, but also what you might think of as "controllers" if you're used to the MVC model of web design - code that does the computations necessary for the `pages` (analogous to "views") to render themselves.
+We should probably break up `util` into (at least) two namespaces and be a little more deliberate about where everything currently in that namespace should live!

+### Tests

+Run the suite with `lein test`

+Test coverage is not great but getting better.
+Please run the tests and confirm that everything passes before merging changes, and please include tests with any new logic you introduce in a PR!

+Goals for the future include setting up automated CI to run the tests for us on every PR branch

 ### Running the app in a dev environment